Guide to Guitar Chord Diagrams

-Guitar chord diagrams are the simplest and most intuitive way to illustrate where on the fingerboard you press the strings to play a chord.
+Guitar chord diagrams are the simplest and most intuitive way to illustrate where to press the strings on the fingerboard to play a chord.

-Chord diagrams used in guitar chord charts as well as in many song books and on the web pages along with lyrics, to help you to focus on learning a song instead of looking up the chords elsewhere.
+Chord diagrams are used in guitar chord charts, as well as in many songbooks and on web pages alongside lyrics, to help you focus on learning a song instead of looking up the chords elsewhere.

 1. vertically orientated